 When you are searching for files in Cricut Design Space there are two different ways to identify the type of file you are looking at.

-Now all files inside Cricut Design Space are cut files so that is a given, but some are print then cut files.
+Now all files inside this program are cut files so that is a given, but some are print then cut files.
 Those can be identified with the little printer icon in the bottom right-hand corner of the image.
 Can you spot it in the image below?

 Images with the small printer icon are print then cut ready!